mattdesl/fontpath-canvas/readme.md

-A canvas implementation of [fontpath-renderer](https://github.com/mattdesl/fontpath-renderer), using HTML5 canvas paths.
+A canvas implementation of [fontpath-renderer](https://github.com/mattdesl/fontpath-renderer), using HTML5 2D canvas.

-Path rendering is pretty fast in most renderers, especially since we submit all the fill/stroke operations in a single call; but with complex glyphs and large chunks of text it may not be optimal.
-Regardless; you should generally aim to cache the results to an off-screen canvas, until the next time the text changes.
+This renders glyphs by decomposing their vector paths from [fontpath](https://github.com/mattdesl/fontpath) into `moveTo`, `lineTo`, etc. operations for the canvas context.
+This keeps it crisp for large sizes, but degrades at smaller sizes, and also presents a performance penalty.
+Generally this implementation is best suited for large fonts; and can be optimized by caching the paths to an off-screen canvas.

-For hinted and more optimized [fontpath](https://github.com/mattdesl/fontpath) rendering with 2D Canvas, bitmap fonts would be worth exploring.
+For more optimized rendering (with hinting), bitmap fonts would be worth exploring.

 # usage